Page Content

 The elective rotations available allow residents to tailor the learning experience to their needs.
 Approximately 12 weeks throughout the residency year are dedicated to elective rotations.
 You may choose any of the following:

-• Advanced liver transplant
+• Advanced abdominal transplant

 • Antimicrobial stewardship